Resonance fluorescence of noisy systems: Introduction

 No physical system is completely isolated from its environment.
 The environmental impact is of particular importance in solid-state systems, where the optical properties are to a large extent influenced by the coupling to charge \cite{Matthiesen2015,Preuss:22} or spin fluctuations (both nuclear \cite{Malein2016} and electronic \cite{Kasprzak2022}), as well as to lattice vibrations.
 The latter can be induced in a coherent way, leading to controllable modification of the scattering spectrum \cite{Wigger2021,Weiss2021}, but in most cases is a source of noise \cite{Axt2005,Iles-Smith2017}.
+When treated as a classical background noise, the environmental fluctuations are often modeled using Gaussian distributions \cite{Matthiesen2015,Preuss:22}.
+However, it is generally believed that the underlying physics involves discrete state changes of nearby physical objects, like nuclear or dopant spin flips, or charging and discharging of defects, and such dynamics is indeed observed in certain experiments \cite{Kasprzak2022}.
+Therefore, a more fundamental model for the description of noise needs to be based on telegraph-noise dynamics.

 While numerous studies considered fluctuations in the phase \cite{Burshtein1988,Kofman1990,Zoller1977,Georges1981,Eberly1984}, amplitude \cite{Burshtein1988,Avan1977,Chaturvedi1981}, and frequency \cite{Burshtein1988,Zoller1977,Rangwala1990} of the laser beam, much less attention has been devoted to the effect of the environmental noise on RF.
 The existing studies include the particular case of interaction with phonons \cite{Ahn2005,Flagg2009} and the dynamics of inversion \cite{Vemuri2001}, coherence \cite{Cai2020}, entanglement \cite{Ke2005}, as well as non-linear wave-mixing response \cite{Green2001} in two-level systems subject to environmental fluctuations.
 Apart from studying the detrimental effects of noise on the dynamics of quantum systems, the latter can also be used as noise sensors in order to determine the properties of the noise itself.
 Such noise characterization is crucial for the robustness of quantum systems, hence considerable effort has recently been invested in the development of noise spectroscopy techniques \cite{sakuldee2020,Farfurnik2023,Sung2021,barr2022}.